networknt/light-doc/content/en/tutorial/open-banking/tracing/_index.md

 Let's update the configurations for these services in the light-config-test repository.

-First, we need to add jaeger middleware handler to the handler.yml file in the handler chain.
+First, we need to add the jaeger middleware handler to the handler.yml file in the handler chain.
 We also comment out the traceability and correlation handlers in the chain.
 As handler.yml wasn't externalized before, we need to copy it from each project to the corresponding folder.

 ```
   # - com.networknt.traceability.TraceabilityHandler@traceability